-A workshop for LGBTQ+ young people exploring and contributing to We Get To Choose Our Family, a new exhibition at Whitechapel Gallery all about chosen families and their importance to members of the LGBTQ+ community.
+A workshop for LGBTQ+ young people exploring and contributing to We Get To Choose Our Family, an exhibition at Whitechapel Gallery all about chosen families and their importance to members of the LGBTQ+ community.

 Facilitated by Pacheanne Anderson and multidisciplinary artist Bernice Mulenga, this one-day workshop will delve into the themes and process behind the exhibition and invite you to create your own responses.
 Collaboratively we will think about ideas of family portraits, and work together to devise and photograph some original family portraiture.